kdl-org/kdl/SPEC.md

 [Properties](#property).
 Only [String](#string) values may be used as [Node](#node) names or [Property](#property) keys.

-Values (both as arguments and as properties) _MAY_ be prefixed by a single [Type Annotation](#type-annotation).
+Values (both as arguments and in properties) _MAY_ be prefixed by a single [Type Annotation](#type-annotation).

 ### Type Annotation